Hey there! Are you booking a trip? Wondering if it's safe to book that cheap flight through a third-party website?

 To save money, we planned to carry on our bags for free.
 We found out when we arrived that Frontier allowed passengers who booked tickets directly through Frontier to bring one carry-on for free, but we would be charged $25 each way for each carry-on bag.
 Frontier has since changed its policy and now charges for all carry-on bags.

 Many third-party websites also charge a change fee in addition to the change fee charged by the airline.
 Orbitz charges $30 per ticket, in addition to the airline change fee, which can be up to $200 for a domestic flight.

 Orbitz allowed me to request seat assignments, but when I called Frontier, I was told that my family of seven didn't have seat assignments, and wouldn't get them until we checked in 24 hours before the flight.
-They offered me the option of paying $8 per ticket to purchase a seat assignment.
+They offered me the option of paying extra to purchase seat assignments.

 Customer service is notoriously poor

 When I tried to call Orbitz about my check-in issues, after a lengthy wait on hold, I was told to work directly with Frontier anyway.
 The time I spent trying to reach Orbitz was a waste.
 Reports of poor customer service from Expedia, Orbitz, and the like abound on the Internet.

 Changes to your itinerary can be difficult to resolve